Skip to main content

 Request a User Action Challenge

-Use POST/auth/action/init.
-Refer to Create User Action Challenge for endpoint details.Starts a user action signing session, returning a challenge that will be used to verify the user’s intent to perform an action.
+Use : Create User Action Challenge.This starts a user action signing session, returning a challenge that will be used to verify the user’s intent to perform an action.
+You need to provide details about the intended call:

 Get the user to sign the challenge